US

 Financial starting points (first sweep)

-- Recent bank statements (last ~3 months) and any account list you can find
+- Recent bank/credit statements and any account list you can find

 - Insurance policies/cards: life, health, auto, home/renters

-- Property and vehicle documents: deed, mortgage statements, car title/registration
+- Property and vehicle paperwork: deed, mortgage statement, title/registration

 First week: universal U.S. processes